 Actuarial functions are established at Group level and for each local entity.
-The Actuarial Function is governed by the NLP Actuarial Function Charter.
+The Actuarial Function is governed by the NLP Actuarial Function Charter and the Solvency II regulation.
 The Actuarial Functions work in close cooperation across the Group, exchange experiences and agree on frameworks to ensure efficiency.
 Coordination is facilitated by regular meetings.